matthewg42/Mutila/README.md

 Samplers read from analog input pins and allow some operations to be performed on the data - typically calculating some sort of average value for the pin to help de-noise signals from sensors.

-* *BufferedSampler* - keeps a buffer of recent samples, providing ability to get average, minimum and maximum for values in the buffer
+* *BufferedSampler* - keeps a buffer of recent samples, providing ability to get average, minimum and maximum for values in the buffer.
-* *EMASampler* - provides calculation of exponential moving average value for an analog input
+* *EMASampler* - provides calculation of exponential moving average value for an analog input.

 Sampling voltage and current values may be performed using the following classes, which are good examples of how to derive custom samplers from BufferedSampler and EMASampler:

 * *BufferedVDivSampler* - measure voltage over a voltage divider using BufferedSampler.
 * *EMAVDivSampler* - measure voltage over a voltage divider using EMASampler.
 * *EMACurrentSampler* - measure current using an Allegro ACS756SCB-050B-PFF-T Bi-directional 50A hall effect sensor and EMASampler.

-Current measuement may be achieved using an Allegro ACS756SCB-050B-PFF-T Bi-directional 50A hall effect sensor and the class

 ### DFPlayer Mini MP3 audio module